IP Address to Decimal Converter

 10.0.0.0/8, 172.16.0.0/12, 192.168.0.0/16 |

-Private-Use | Internal addressing, not globally reachable without translation or routing arrangements. |
+Private-Use | Internal addressing; not globally reachable without translation or specific routing arrangements. |

 100.64.0.0/10 |

-Shared Address Space | Carrier-grade NAT shared space, not ordinary public host space. |
+Shared Address Space | Carrier-grade NAT shared space; not ordinary public host space. |

 192.0.2.0/24, 198.51.100.0/24, 203.0.113.0/24 |

-Documentation TEST-NET | Use in examples and training material, not production traffic. |
+Documentation TEST-NET | Reserved for examples and training material, not production traffic. |

 224.0.0.0/4, 240.0.0.0/4, 255.255.255.255/32 |

-Multicast, Reserved, or Limited Broadcast | Special handling applies; do not read these as ordinary host addresses. |
+Multicast, Reserved, or Limited Broadcast | Special protocol handling applies; do not treat these as normal host addresses. |

-The IPv4-mapped IPv6 form uses an IPv6 prefix with the IPv4 value in the low 32 bits.
-For 192.0.2.10, the canonical dotted mapped form is ::ffff:192.0.2.10, while the hex grouped view is ::ffff:C000:020A.
-Both are representations for APIs and mixed IPv4/IPv6 software, not proof that an IPv6 route exists.
+The IPv4-mapped IPv6 forms place the IPv4 address in the low 32 bits after the ::ffff: marker.
+For 192.0.2.10, the dotted mapped form is ::ffff:192.0.2.10 and the hex grouped form is ::ffff:C000:020A.
+Those strings are compatibility representations for mixed IPv4/IPv6 software; they do not prove that an IPv6 route exists.

 Privacy Notes: